tongueroo/forger/README.md

 The variables are accessible via the `config` helper method.
 Example (only showing the part of the profile), `profiles/default.yml`:

+The `scripts_s3_bucket` is an option that changes the behavior of aws-ec2 to automatically sync the generated scripts from app/scripts to the s3 bucket right before the internal call to run_instances to launch the instance.
+If you need more custom logic, look at the hooks section.

 ```yaml
 image_id: ami-4fffc834 # Amazon Lambda AMI
 instance_type: t2.medium